 Make sure your fire safety policy is as specific to your business as possible.
 For example, make sure any listed fire marshal duties match your business needs and activities.
 And when listing potential fire hazards, you might wish to highlight specific hazards to your business environment.

 It’s also important that this policy grows as your business does.
-For example, if you’re a sole director with no employees and therefore no managers, this policy will need to reference when your business changes in size.
+For example, if you’re a sole director with no employees and therefore no managers, this policy will need to be updated when your business changes in size.

 Rather than having to keep updating it, we recommend that you maintain any wording to cover your position and to provide you with the right guidance as you grow.